 Modern fleet: The Oliver Wyman forecast shows that the worldwide fleet will total 37,978 aircraft by 2028, up from the 2018 total of 26,307.
 By 2028, 55 percent of the fleet will have been designed and built after 2000, which means they will have advanced systems, materials, and components that keep operating costs down.

 With this, airlines will gradually retire older, less fuel-efficient models.
 By 2028, more than 36 percent of the fleet will consist of aircraft built in 2010 or later, which will be equipped with advanced sensors, data collection, analytics, and autonomous functions.
-More advanced airplanes with advanced technologies will mean a greater need for highly qualified aviation mechanics that have been taught to work on a wide variety of airplanes, helicopters, and wind turbines.
+More advanced airplanes, light aircraft, helicopters and air taxis with advanced technologies will mean a greater need for highly qualified aviation mechanics that have been taught to work on a wide variety of airplanes, helicopters, and wind turbines.

 Market expansion: The 2017 Airbus Global Market Forecast says that over 2017-2036, expanding tourism, industry liberalization, rising disposable income spent on air travel, new routes, evolving airline business models, and increasing numbers of first-time flyers will drive the need for 34,170 passenger and 730 freighter aircraft.